Notimatica/docs/tagging.md

 # Tagging

-To track you users we introduce you a tagging model.
-You can assign up too 10 tags to your customers.
+Notimatica supports tagging users with additional attributes using the JavaScript SDK API methods.
+Our tagging model allows you to assign up to 10 tags to each user.

-This may be useful if you want to send messages only to specific segments.
-For example only to registered users.
+Tag is a key-value pair of simple string data.
+Tags could be increadably useful if you want to divide your audience into segments and send web push notifications to a specific segment.

-To tag user you have to add `tags` option while initializing SDK like this:
+Here is an example of setting 2 tags for a user while initializing JavaScript SDK:

+Here's an example of setting a tag:
 {.line-numbers}
 ```javascript
 var Notimatica = Notimatica || [];